 What makes the ideal shoe?
 There isn’t a singular pair.
 But there are criteria, the most important of which is comfort.
 After all, dad shoes are more than just fashionable footwear.
-They’re chariots that help you shuttle your kids from the living room to potty in the nick of time.
-They’re shock systems for Baby Bjorns and piggyback rides.
+They’re chariots that help you cart your kids from the living room to potty in the nick of time.
+They’re shock-absorption systems for Baby Bjorns and piggyback rides.
 They’re catapults, capable of turning a mild-mannered father into a super dad when extraordinary reflexes mandate a sprint from one end of the kitchen to the falling juice cup at the other.
-In short, finding the most comfortable shoes for men makes a big difference.
+TLDR: finding the most comfortable shoes for men makes a big difference.

-Because it’s hard to determine comfort when you’re shopping online, we asked 11 men to tell us the most comfortable shoe they’ve ever bought.
+It’s hard to determine comfort when you’re shopping online.
+So, for that reason, we asked 11 men to tell us the most comfortable shoe they’ve ever bought.
 Some recommended classics (converse; pumas).
-Others, with more than a few qualifiers, recommended pure-comfort footwear like Crocs, Tom’s Shoes, and, yes, those dad-classics, Tevas.
-Still others recommended yard shoes and golf shoes that keep their feet warm and comfortable all day when they’re doing what they love.
-All of them come branded as the most comfortable shoes they’ve ever worn.
+Others, with more than a few qualifiers, recommended pure-comfort footwear like Tom’s Shoes, and, yes, those dad-classics, Tevas.
+Still others recommended specific yard shoes and golf shoes that keep their feet warm and comfortable all day when they’re doing what they love.
+All of this footwear come branded as the most comfortable shoes these men have ever worn.
 Here are their selections.

 Classic dad-wear, right?
 The Tevas?
 The ones I have are called Hurricanes, and I love them.
 It might seem like an excessive amount of straps for a shoe, but I’ve always had a problem with sandals falling off — especially if I’m trying to be even the least bit active.
 These don’t do that.
 They stay put, and they’re very comfortable.
 I can play with the kids or the grandkids, or run errands, and then just kick them off when I walk in the door.
 I was skeptical at firsts, but now I see why dads like them so much. - Tim, 45, Texas